 - the four Executive Deans or nominee; and

 - a student representative nominated by Flinders Campus and Community Services.

-Recipients of Flinders University's Teaching and Learning Innovation Grants are announced towards the end of the academic year.
+Recipients of Flinders University's Teaching and Learning Innovation Grants are announced at the Flinders Celebration of Excellence and Innovation in Teaching.
 Grant funding is available for expenditure during the following calendar year.

 Leaders of funded Teaching and Learning Innovation Grants are required to provide an interim report by the end of June in the year in which the project is undertaken.
-A final report, typically by way of a poster presentation at the Flinders Celebration of Teaching Excellence, must be made at the end of the project, usually in November or December of the year in which the project is commenced.
+A final report, will be given at the Flinders Celebration of Excellence and Innovation in Teaching in December of the year in which the project is commenced.